Saumya101203/Project-collaboration-website/README.md

 - **Express Interest:** Users can indicate their interest in projects.
 - **Add Project:** Functionality for any user to add their project to the platform.

-## Glimpses of the Site

-To view glimpses of the site, visit the `Glimpses of Site` folder.

 ## Local Hosting Using XAMPP

 ### Download XAMPP: